BackFed: An Efficient & Standardized Benchmark Suite for Backdoor Attacks in Federated Learning: Background and Related Work

-\textbf{Existing Benchmarks and Their Limitations.} While several comprehensive benchmarks exist for backdoor attacks in centralized machine learning~\cite{karra2020trojai,wu2022backdoorbench, trojanzoo}, FL domain has limited options.
-The most comparable benchmark is FLPoison~\cite{zhang2025sok}, which evaluates both backdoor and data poisoning attacks.
+While several comprehensive backdoor benchmarks exist for in the centralized setting~\cite{karra2020trojai,wu2022backdoorbench, trojanzoo}, FL has limited options.
+The most comparable benchmark to ours is FLPoison~\cite{zhang2025sok}, which evaluates data poisoning attacks.
 Additionally, \textit{Backdoors101}~\cite{backdoors101} is a popular framework that researchers use to develop new attacks and defenses.
-However, these existing frameworks have several limitations that BackFed addresses: (1) \textit{Performance bottlenecks}: Sequential execution limits experimental throughput, whereas BackFed's multi-processing architecture significantly accelerates experimentation; (2) \textit{Limited extensibility}: Fragmented interfaces make it difficult to integrate new methods, while BackFed provides a unified interface for both attacks and defenses; (3) \textit{Narrow scope}: Most frameworks focus on CV with synthetic data distributions, whereas BackFed supports both NLP and CV tasks across diverse data heterogeneity scenarios, including naturally non-IID datasets (e.g., FEMNIST partitioned by authors) and synthetic non-IID distributions (e.g., CIFAR10 with index-based Dirichlet partitioning).
+However, However, as summarized in \cref{tab:benchmark_comparison}, they suffer from two main limitations: (1) Performance bottlenecks – sequential execution restricts scalability, whereas BackFed’s multi-processing design accelerates experimentation; (2) Narrow scope – prior frameworks focus mainly on CV tasks with synthetic data, whereas BackFed supports both CV and NLP domains with diverse, naturally non-IID datasets.